ether/etherpad-lite/docker/README.md

-# Docker image
+# Docker

-This directory contains the files that are used to build the official Docker image on https://hub.docker.com/r/etherpad/etherpad.
+The official Docker image is available on https://hub.docker.com/r/etherpad/etherpad.

 # Downloading from Docker Hub
 If you are ok downloading a [prebuilt image from Docker Hub](https://hub.docker.com/r/etherpad/etherpad), these are the commands: